vhladiienko/awesome-game-production/readme.md

 <sup>[back to top ^](#contents)</sup>

 Handpicked newbie-friendly resources.
-This section is aimed to help deciding if you want to be a game producer, and if yes - where do you start.
+This section explains how games are made, and is aimed to help deciding if you want to be a game producer.
+And if yes - where do you start.

+### If you have no idea how games are made

+1. [Producing Games: From Business and Budgets to Creativity and Design](https://amazon.com/dp/0240810708) - this book is old, but the production process hasn't fundamentally changed.

+### If you want to know who the hell a game producer is

 - [So, You Want To Be a Video Game Producer?](https://www.linkedin.com/pulse/so-you-want-video-game-producer-pauliina-tornqvist/)
 - [So, You Want To Be a Video Game Producer?
 Part #2](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-2-pauliina-tornqvist/)